MoseleyBioinformaticsLab/jpredapi/README.rst

    py -3 -m pip install jpredapi

 .. note:: Read the `User Guide`_ and `The jpredapi Tutorial`_ on ReadTheDocs_
-          to learn more and to see code examples on using the `nmrstarlib` as a library and as a command-line tool.
+          to learn more and to see code examples on using the `jpredapi` as a library and as a command-line tool.